 Detection and defense

-Use of such tools ‘s hard to detect through AV functionality as source code is available and new versions can easily be compiled, evading AV signature checks.
+The use of such tools is hard to detect through AV functionality as source code is available and new versions can easily be compiled, evading AV signature checks.
 This entire scenario is also difficult to detect via complex IDS systems as there may be no unusual behavior happening on the machine(s) involved.
 If the attacker does not use privileges to access security systems or make changes to security settings (user accounts, other privileges, etc.), and sticks to going for data in files, IDS tools are very likely to miss such an attack.

 The best defenses against this scenario are